What is a positive work culture?

 6. There’s a culture of employee growth

 Not just professionally, but personally too.
-A positive culture will not only challenge and develop its employees as individuals, but also help them build their career and advance further into the organization.
+A positive culture will not only challenge and develop its employees as individuals, but also help them build their career and advance further into the organisation.

 7. There’s recognition and reward